 Nathan (who opened Sydney diner Mercado in 2016) was most recently executive chef at Oliver Brown’s Big Easy Group venues: NOLA, The Stag, Yiasou George (previously Charlick’s) and Anchovy Bandit.
 You’ll now find him in LSWR’s tiny two-person kitchen – flanked by former Charlick’s chef Blake Drinkwater – butchering all his own meat and turning out house-made charcuterie, cheese and bread.

-Taking its cues from hotspots such as 10 William Street in Sydney, P Franco in London and Clown Bar in Paris (“places we’ve had great experiences,” says Sali), the intimate wine bar – which opens on Wednesday September 4 – is a celebration of natural drops.
-The huge list (with 12 wines available by the glass) homes in on Australian, French and Italian wines, with a healthy contribution from the Adelaide Hills.
+Taking its cues from hotspots such as 10 William Street in Sydney, P Franco in London and Clown Bar in Paris (“places we’ve had great experiences,” says Sali), the intimate wine bar – which opened in September – is a celebration of natural drops.
+The huge list homes in on Australian, French and Italian wines, with a healthy contribution from the Adelaide Hills.

 “I’m actually blown away by how many incredible natural-wine producers there are in South Australia who aren’t even represented here in the city,” says Nathan, citing the example of Anton van Klopper of Lucy Margaux Wines, who’s regularly hailed as the godfather of Australia’s natural-wine movement.